tomcoolpxl/docker-compose-exercise/README.md

 A MySQL database consisting of one table with some movies (see database/database.sql).

 ### Webapp
 The webapp retrieves the movies from the database and shows them in a HTML page.
-This webapp is build using Flask (a Python Microframework).
+This webapp is built using Flask (a Python Microframework).

 ## Exercise
 ## 1. Running the database and webapp